ansys/pyaedt-toolkits-antenna/doc/source/Getting_started.rst

 How to install in the console and use the API
 ---------------------------------------------

-This section shows how to install the toolkit in an specific python environment and use the API.
+This section shows how to install the toolkit in an specific Python environment and use the API.

 #.
 Follow the step 1 and 2 described in :ref:`install_toolkit_console_ui`.